getify/You-Dont-Know-JS/types & grammar/ch2.md

 ## Numbers

 JavaScript has just one numeric type: `number`.
-This type includes both "integer" values and decimal numbers.
+This type includes both "integer" values and fractional decimal numbers.
 I say "integer" in quotes because it's long been a criticism of JS that there's not true integers, as there are in other languages.
 That may change at some point in the future, but for now, we just have `number`s for everything.

+So, in JS, an "integer" is just a value that has no fractional decimal value.
+That is, `42.0` is as much an "integer" as `42`.

 Like most modern languages, including practically all scripting languages, the implementation of JavaScript's `number`s is based on the "IEEE 754" standard, often called "floating point".
 JavaScript specifically uses the "double precision" format (aka "64-bit binary") of the standard.

 There are many, many great write-ups on the web about the nitty gritty details of how binary floating point numbers are stored in memory, and the implications of those choices.
-Rather than repeat that, we'll simply hand-waive over such details and leave it as an excercise for the interested reader if you'd like to dig further.
+Because understanding bit patterns in memory is not strictly necessary to understand how to correctly use numbers in JS, we'll leave it as an excercise for the interested reader if you'd like to dig further into IEEE 754 details.

 ### Numeric Syntax

-Number literals are expressed in JavaScript generally as base-10 decimals.
+Number literals are expressed in JavaScript generally as base-10 decimal literals.
 For example:

 ```js
 var a = 42;